mpeeples2008/ArchNetSci/_book/05-visualization.md

 <img src="05-visualization_files/figure-html/edge_options1-1.png" width="672" />

 Another feature of edges that is often important in visualizations is the presence or absence and type of arrows.
 Arrows can be modified in ggraph using the `arrow` argument within a `geom_edge_link` call.
 The most relevant options are the length of the arrow (which determines size), the `type` argument which specifies an open or closed arrow, and the spacing of the arrow which can be set by the `end_cap` and `start_cap` respectively which define the gap between the arrow point and the node.
 These values can all be set using absolute measurements as shown in the example below.
-Since this is an undirected network we use the argument `ends='first'` to simulated a directed network so that arrowheads will only be drawn the first time an edge appears in the edge list.
+Since this is an undirected network we use the argument `ends = "first"` to simulated a directed network so that arrowheads will only be drawn the first time an edge appears in the edge list.
 See `?arrow` for more details on options.

 ```r